 The concern with autoimmune alopecia is that even if the healing cascade is stimulated and anagen prolonged, the baseline autoimmune etiology may counter treatment efforts.
 Contraindications for treatment with PRP include: significant platelet dysfunctions; hypofibrinogenemia; local infection or septicemia; pregnancy; poor blood clotting; keloid-prone patients; sensitivity to bovine thrombin—if used; and hemodynamic instability.

 Prior to treatment, it is recommended for patients to have blood work done.
 Blood work test including CBC with platelets; serum iron; and estrogen, testosterone, thyroid, pituitary and antibody panels.

-Most patients expect to see new hair growth about six months after the procedure, and patients have reported satisfactory to good results over the past two years.
-Although the optimal number of PRP treatments and intervals has yet to be determined, we recommend treatments at least every three months.
+Most patients expect to see new hair growth about six months after the procedure.
+Although the optimal number of PRP treatments and intervals has yet to be determined, we recommend four to six treatments spaced four weeks apart.